 - 2020 Byrd – Pavans & Galliards, Variations & Grounds (39 works – the most substantial collection of Byrd on the piano to date, 2CDs, not released yet)

-- 2020 Haydn – 48 Sonatas (all the extant authenticated Sonatas, not yet released)
+- 2020 Haydn – 48 Sonatas (all the extant authenticated Sonatas, not released yet)

 My recent recordings of Beethoven and Schubert Sonatas explore how the canonical status of works, reception stereotypes and historic recordings can inflect current practice (for better or worse), and how detailed awareness of that can open up possibilities of expressive craft.

 My primary focus is the mainstream (canonical) piano repertoire and the ‘late’ position the performer finds themselves in, both in relation to the repertoire itself and to the performance and pedagogical traditions and conventions, reception stock-in-trades and outstanding recorded performances that surround the repertoire.
 I am keen to explore the variety of expressive potential that these exemplify and in assimilating techniques from all of them without subscribing to any particular one of the performance or interpretation philosophies that underpin them – notably not that of performer as conduit between the composer and audience.
-My aim is not a simplistic commercial hybrid like ‘historically informed performance on modern instruments’, rather taking critical stock of the whole gamut of expressive means at the instrument in a personal and idiosyncratic way; thereby setting the challenge of making compelling music now without taking recourse to a ready-made school or niche.
+My aim is not a simplistic commercial hybrid like ‘historically informed performance on modern instruments’, rather taking critical stock of the whole gamut of expressive means at the instrument in a personal and idiosyncratic way, while actively in dialogue with present and past; setting the challenge of making compelling music now without taking recourse to a ready-made school or niche.

-In the pipeline are a project of Brahms’ complete Klavierstücke, a new Mozart Sonata cycle and Gaspard Le Roux’s Pièces de clavessin (1705).
+In the pipeline are a projects of a first complete piano recording of Gaspard Le Roux’s Pièces de clavessin, and of Brahms’ complete Klavierstücke.
 In addition to that I am in the process of slowly compiling recordings of multiple readings of each movement of the Bach Partitas, moving also in this manner away from the notion of a fixed or idealised ‘interpretation’.